seriema/brollop/FAQ.md

 ### What is the weather like in Brazil during October?

 October is the start of the Brazilian spring, and temperatures are typically warm with occasional rain showers.
-The average temperature in Boipeba Island during this time is around 27°C (81°F).

 ### What should I pack for my trip?

-We recommend packing comfortable clothing suitable for warm weather, sunscreen, insect repellent, and comfortable walking shoes.
+We recommend packing comfortable clothing suitable for warm weather, sunscreen, bathing clothes, and comfortable walking shoes.

 ## Language